An Orthogonally Equivariant Estimator of the Covariance Matrix in High Dimensions and for Small Sample Sizes: The Proposed Estimator

 and the optimal $\kappa$ determined as

 The choice of the reference estimator $\bar{\Sigma}$ in our proposed $\kappa$-selection procedure requires discussion.
 We have considered using $S$ and $\hat{\Sigma}^1$ (matrix estimator corresponding to $\hat{\lambda}^1$) as reference estimators.
 However, since these estimators are singular, they may not be used when computing loss functions that require their inversions (such as Stein's loss function or the quadratic loss function, see Section \ref{sec:simulation}).
 In these cases, we have flipped the role of the reference estimator and the estimator at hand when computing the loss functions.
 As an alternative approach, we have used as reference estimator a non-singular extension of $\hat{\Sigma}^1$, which we call $\hat{\Sigma}^1_{NS}$, where the zero eigenvalues are replaced with the smallest non-zero eigenvalue estimate.
 Our simulation studies (not shown here) indicate that the second strategy of using a non-singular estimator performs better than the first approach in selecting $\kappa$.
 We should emphasize that the choice of $\kappa$ closest to the $\kappa'$ depends largely on the reference estimator and a better reference estimator will lead to a much improved estimator.
-For real data analysis we would recommend using other estimators as reference (e.g., the estimators of Ledoit and Wolf).